Psychopathology: History

+Psychoanalysis

-In the nineteenth century, greatly influenced by Rousseau's ideas and philosophy, Austrian psychoanalyst Sigmund Freud would bring about psychotherapy and become the father of psychoanalysis, a clinical method for treating psychopathology through dialogue between a patient and a psychoanalyst.
+Sigmund Freud proposed a method for treating psychopathology through dialogue between a patient and a psychoanalyst.
 Talking therapy would originate from his ideas on the individual's experiences and the natural human efforts to make sense of the world and life.

-In the Wednesday meetings at Vienna, Adler took another perspective and stated it was rooted in the social life of the individual as outlined in his collected works (Adler, 1999).
+Evolutionary Perspectives

+Evolutionary psychiatry argues that some psychiatric conditions might have persisted because they carried evolutionarily adaptive functions historically, or because of evolutionary mismatch with modern environments.

 As the study of psychiatric disorders

 The study of psychopathology is interdisciplinary, with contributions coming from clinical psychology, abnormal psychology, social psychology, and developmental psychology, as well as neuropsychology and other psychology subdisciplines.
 Other related fields include psychiatry, neuroscience, criminology, social work, sociology, epidemiology, and statistics.

 Psychopathology can be broadly separated into descriptive and explanatory.
-Descriptive psychopathology involves categorising, defining and understanding symptoms as reported by people and observed through their behaviour which are then assessed according to a social norm.
+Descriptive psychopathology involves categorising, defining and understanding symptoms as reported by people and observed through their behaviour, which are then assessed according to a social norm.
 Explanatory psychopathology looks to find explanations for certain kinds of symptoms according to theoretical models such as psychodynamics, cognitive behavioural therapy or through understanding how they have been constructed by drawing upon Constructivist Grounded Theory (Charmaz, 2016) or Interpretative Phenomenological Analysis (Smith, Flowers & Larkin, 2013).

 There are several ways to characterise the presence of psychopathology in an individual as a whole.
 One strategy is to assess a person along four dimensions: deviance, distress, dysfunction, and danger, known collectively as the four Ds.
 Another conceptualisation, the p factor, sees psychopathology as a general, overarching construct that influences psychiatric symptoms.

+Mental disorders

+Mental disorders are defined by a set of characteristic features, more than just one symptom.
+In order to be classified for diagnosis, the symptoms cannot represent an expected response to a common stress or loss that is related to an event.
+Syndromes are a set of simultaneous symptoms that represent a disorder.
+Common mental health disorders include depression, generalized anxiety disorder (GAD), panic disorder, phobias, social anxiety disorder, obsessive-compulsive disorder (OCD), and post-traumatic stress disorder (PTSD).

+Depression is one of the most common and most debilitating mental disorders worldwide.
+It affects how individuals think, feel, and act.
+Symptoms vary depending on each individual person and include feeling sad, irritable, hopeless, or losing interest in activities once enjoyed.

+Generalized anxiety disorder is feeling worried or nervous more frequently than what correlates to real-life stressors.
+It is more common in women than men and includes symptoms such as having trouble controlling worries, feelings of nervousness or restlessness, and difficulty relaxing.